austral/austral.github.io/spec/rationale-error-handling.md

 rather than the library developer, chooses whether to unwind or abort.

 In the specific case of overflow, Rust checks overflow on Debug builds, but uses two's complement modular arithmetic semantics on Release builds for performance.
+This is questionable.

 ## Conclusion